 If you have a brain tumor, your surgeon may combine computer-assisted surgery with awake brain surgery.

-Mayo Clinic neurosurgeons also use computer-assisted techniques to treat brain tumors, arteriovenous malformations, and other lesions with precisely focused beams of radiation using brain stereotactic radiosurgery.
+Mayo Clinic neurosurgeons also use computer-assisted techniques to treat brain tumors, arteriovenous malformations, trigeminal neuralgia and other conditions with precisely focused beams of radiation using brain stereotactic radiosurgery.

 If you have epilepsy, Parkinson's disease or essential tremor, computer-assisted surgery may involve deep brain stimulation.
 Your surgeons may use an MRI to help map your brain and plot the placement of the electrodes.